Rimo0/OpenMPRDP-CLI-Python/README.md

 3. copy the `keyid` and paste it into the parameter `serverkeyid` in the `mprdb.ini` file
 4. then you need to register first. run `register.py` to register yourself
 5. run `new_submit.py` to create a new submit
-6. all submits will be saved to file `submit,json`
+6. all submits will be saved to file `submit.json`
 7. run `delete_submit.py` to delete a submit

 ### Delete server (yourself)